Research Snapshot

 Thesis

-Orange juice jumped another 4.91% to 184.75, but the more interesting signal is not the daily move itself.
+Orange juice jumped another 4.91% to 184.75, but the more interesting indicator is not the daily move itself.
 It is the fact that the updated model stack does not fully agree on what happens next.

 CommodityNode’s refreshed consensus sits near 184.25 at 30 days and 185.06 at 90 days, which is basically a flat-to-slightly-higher path from here.
 Under the surface, though, the split is clearer: Chronos-2 ends near 183.25 while TimesFM finishes closer to 186.88.
 That leaves orange juice in a mixed regime where spot strength is real, but the medium-term direction is not decisively confirmed.